zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 * An extra data field.
 This is currently used for thread stack objects to denote how large the stack is, and for thread objects to indicate the thread's index in kernel object permission bitfields.

+Dynamic objects allocated at runtime are tracked in a runtime red/black tree which is used in parallel to the gperf table when validating object pointers.

 Supervisor Thread Access Permission
 ***********************************